 Choose a core type from the list of cores and click the Add Material Above button.
 The core is added to the stackup screen.
-When editing a stack this button adds a core above
+When editing a stack this button adds a core above the selected layer.

 Stackup core layer